gettyimages/gettyimages-api_php/README.md

     php composer.phar install

-### If you want the BDD dependencies
+### If you want the test dependencies

     php composer.phar install --require-dev

-This command should install behat (the bdd framework) and any other php dependency libraries
+This command should install PHPUnit and any other php dependency libraries

 ## Environment variables of interest